-Adaptive PDF Speed Control for Motion Control Laszlo Szamel Budapest University of Technology and Economics/Department of Electric Power Engineering, Budapest, Hungary, e-mail: szamel.laszlo@vet.bme.hu Abstract-This paper proposes two model reference adaptive PDF speed control methods.
-Following from the structure of model reference parameter adaptive control it makes it easier to reach overshootless.
-The approaching block diagram of the model reference signal adaptive control can be seen as an extended version of the PDF controller.
-Keywords-Adaptive control, Adjustable speed drive, Energy storage, Motion control, Servo-drive, Switched reluctance drive, Variable speed drive.
-I. INTRODUCTION Generally the controller of the speed loop in motion control systems is of PI-type.
+INVESTIGATION OF ADAPTIVE PDF SPEED CONTROL FOR MOTION CONTROL Laszlo Szamel Budapest University of Technology and Economics Department of Electric Power Engineering Egry József u.
+18, H-1111-Budapest (Hungary) E-mail: szamel.laszlo@vet.bme.hu Abstract.
+This paper proposes two model reference adaptive PF (PDF) speed control methods for servo drives.
+Following from the structure (PF-type) of model reference parameter adaptive control was developed to provide constant loop gain in speed control loop with changing gain (moment of inertia and/or torque factor) it makes it easier to reach overshootless as well as fast speed changing compensation caused by jump in load.
+The algorithm even keeps its stability at fast changing, jump-like load torque.
+Model reference signal adaptive control is used to provide constant loop gain in speed control loop with changing parameters exposed to a significant load.
+The approaching block diagram of the adaptive control can be seen as an extended version of the PF controller, so one of the adaptation factors (which is the free parameter of the adaptive control) is given.
+Both model reference adaptive controls drawn up can be easily implemented because the adaptation algorithms do not need acceleration measuring (thanks to the first-order model).
+Simulation and experimental results demonstrate that the proposed methods are promising tools to speed control of electrical drives.
+Keywords.
+Adaptive control, Adjustable speed drives, Motion control, Pseudo-derivative feedback, Servo drives, Switched reluctance drives, Variable speed drives.
+1. INTRODUCTION Generally the controller of the speed loop in motion control systems is of PI-type.
 The integrator of the controller eliminates the error caused by the step change in load.
 The setting of speed controller is difficult as the closed-loop transfer functions are not identical to step changes in the load, as well as the reference signal.
 It seems to be preferable to use PF-type controller (proportional gain in a separate feedback) instead of the traditional PI one.
-It means relatively simple solution [1], [2], [3].
-Phelan named this structure "Pseudo-derivative feedback" (PDF) control [4].
+It means relatively simple solution [2], [3], [4].
+Phelan named this structure "Pseudo-derivative feedback" (PDF) control [5].
 In motion control systems there is robustness against parameter changes and disturbance rejection of main interest.
-The model reference adaptive control has the following features: - it enables the compliance of the system with varying operational conditions possible and ensures the behavior of the controlled system according to the prescribed reference model; - it means such a special type of adaptive systems which results in nonlinear control systems.
-This is the reason why the analytical analysis is completed by the Lyapunov stability criterion or by hyperstability principle; - its design and application are closely related to the using of computer methods; - simple implementation of the control algorithm.
+The model reference adaptive control has the following features: - It enables the compliance of the system with varying operational conditions possible and ensures the behavior of the controlled system according to the prescribed reference model. - It means such a special type of adaptive systems which results in nonlinear control systems.
+This is the reason why the analytical analysis is completed by the Lyapunov stability criterion or by hyper-stability principle. - Its design and application are closely related to the using of computer methods. - Simple implementation of the control algorithm.